-Title of each cl ass Trading syr nbol(s) Nan ne of each exchan ge on which registered Indicate by check mark whether the registrant [1] has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and [2] has been subject to such filing requirements for the past 90 days.
-Yes ☑ No □ pursuant to Rule 405 Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (17 C.F.R. §232.405) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes ☑ No □ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act: Large accelerated filer □ Accelerated filer □ -accelerated filer ☑ Smaller re Emerging growth company □ theck if a smalle ing company) er

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange $Act.\Box$
+Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading symbol(s) Name of each exchange on which registered Securities Exchange Act of 19 34 during the preceding 12 m Il reports required to be filed by Section 13 or 15(d) of the onths (or for such shorter period that the registrant was requirements for the past 90 days.
+Yes ☑ No ☐ • ation S-T (17 C.F.R. §232.405 electronically every Interactive Data File required to be so during the preceding 12 months (or for such shorter per reporting company or an emer ging growth company.
+See the elerated filer, an accelerated filer, a non-accelerated filer, a definitions of "large accelerated filer," "accelerated filer, y" in Rule 12b-2 of the Exchange Act: Large accelerated filer □ Accelerated filer Non-accelerated Filer Smaller reporting company Emerging growth company • he registrant has elected not to use the extended transition standards provided pursuant to Section 13(a) of the Exch -

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \square No \boxtimes

-Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practicable date: At May 6, 2020, the registrant had outstanding 29,032,853 shares of its Class B Capital Stock, \$100 par value per share.
+Yes $\square$ No $\square$ Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practicable date: At August 5, 2020, the registrant had outstanding 23,021,970 shares of its Class B Capital Stock, \$100 par value per share.